REAL FARMER CARE - Support self-care for farmers.

 Molly and Caleb met as undergrads at Warren Wilson College where they both earned BA's and collectively studied forestry, creative writing, sustainable agriculture, cultural anthropology, and formed a friendship that blossomed into a partnership that is the dream team behind Little Red Flower Truck.

-CLARA COLEMAN is a second-generation organic farmer, creator of Real Farmer Care, podcast host, farm consultant, writer, TEDx and keynote speaker on sustainable four-season farming.
+CLARA COLEMAN is a second-generation organic farmer, creator of Real Farmer Care, podcast host, jury member of Food Planet Prize, farm consultant, writer, TEDx and keynote speaker on sustainable four-season farming.
 From 2016 to 2023, Clara led and operated the farm business at Four Season Farm.

 Clara has consulted with many sustainable agriculture organizations and clients over the last 15 years including Wegmans Food Markets, Maine Farmland Trust, Apricot Lane Farms, Beetlebung Farm, as well as collaborations with Johnny’s Selected Seeds. and No-Till Growers Network.
 Clara also conceptualized the ARC Farm model - an innovative & collaborative four-season farm model for young farmers without access to land and limited capital.
 Other past experience includes co-founding Divide Creek Farm – an organic, intensively-managed two-acre four-season vegetable farm that was located in the Rocky Mountains of Colorado.